aspire-software/aspire-datatable/README.md

-# To check any directory from this repository, Please follow below commands:
+# To checkout any directory from this repository, Please follow below commands:

 git clone --no-checkout http://gitlab.aspiresoftware.in/gitlab-admin/angular-lib.git